 Next up is dubbing and SLF squirrel has got to be my favorite.
 What I do for this is I take a mixture of red and dark brown and I mix them together.
 Then I snip a patch of guard hairs off of a full squirrel skin and mix them in.

 And dub your hook shank, stopping about 1/4 of the way behind the eye, ensuring that you leave enough room to tie in the hackle.

-Once you have dubbed the body it’s now time to create the visible stripe that goes along an isonychias natural nymph body and rib it with wire .
+Once you have dubbed the body it’s now time to create the visible stripe that goes along an Isonychias natural nymph body and rib it with wire .
 You will do this by Bringing the white thread forward, then using your finger nail it to hold it down as you tie it in with a wrap.

 Now its time to select, prepare and tie in your hackle.